Hunger Day: Help with crises today and tomorrow

 In Finland:

-- A preparedness unit on a trailer: When helping in emergencies, the volunteers bring a mobile preparedness unit with them.
-These units are located all around Finland, and the funds from the Hunger Day collection are also used to equip them:
+A preparedness unit on a trailer: When helping in emergencies, the volunteers bring a mobile preparedness unit with them.
+These units are located all around Finland, and donations to the Disaster Relief Fund are used to equip them:

 Around the world:

-According to the rules of the Disaster Relief Fund, the collection expenses must not exceed 20 per cent.
-This means that at least 80 cents of each euro donated goes to an aid operation.
+The collection expenses of the Disaster Relief Fund must not exceed 20 per cent.
+This means that at least 80% of the donations are used for aid work.

-Collection expenses are expenses caused from acquiring the donations, such as the printing and mailing costs of donation request letters, acquisition costs of the collection equipment, marketing costs, and fees collected by external service providers, including operators and banks.
+The amount of collection expenses is monitored by the board and council of the Finnish Red Cross.
+Collection expenses are expenses caused from acquiring the donations, such as fundraising personnel expenses, the printing and mailing costs of donation request letters, acquisition costs of the collection equipment, marketing costs, and fees collected by external service providers, including operators and banks.

 In addition to life-saving aid supplies and their delivery costs, the Disaster Relief Fund can cover the salary costs of Finnish Red Cross aid workers operating in disaster and crisis areas.
 Such helpers include doctors, nurses and logisticians working in the areas.
 The Finnish Red Cross does not carry out international aid operations from Finland using volunteers.